Communication: Therapeutic and Professional Communication

 2. Demonstrate therapeutic communication skills to communicate with patients and their families.

-When you think of communication, talking to another person or texting them might come to mind first.
-However, while talking and texting are methods of communication delivery, they are not representative of a comprehensive definition of communication.
+Our daily example of communication maybe when a message is delivered, through communication delivery modes such as, talking to another person or texting them, However, while these are methods of communication delivery, they are not representative of a comprehensive definition of communication.

 image